w3c/wai-intro-atag/content/social-media.md

 ## Example Scenarios

-These _persona_ scenarios show examples of accessibility _problems_ that disabled people experience using no-code tools, and what _works well_ in tools that are accessible.
+These _persona_ scenarios show examples of accessibility _problems_ that disabled people experience using social media tools, and what _works well_ in tools that are accessible.

 ### Everyone can rely on your tool